 We do not share your personal information except in the limited circumstances described below.

 You may direct us to disclose your information to others, such as when you use our community features like the forums, 7-day leader-board, and other social tools.
-For certain information, we provide you with privacy preferences in account settings and other tools to control how your information may be accessed by other users on the Services.
+For certain information, we provide you with privacy preferences in account settings and other tools to control how your information is visible to other users of the Services.
 Just remember that if you choose to participate in a challenge, information like your profile photo, posted messages, total steps in the challenge, personal statistics, and achievements, is not governed by your privacy preferences and will be visible to all other challenge participants.

 You may also authorize us to share your information with others, for example, with a third-party application when you give it access to your account, or with your employer when you choose to participate in an employee wellness program.
 Remember that their use of your information will be governed by their privacy policies and terms.
 You can revoke your consent to share with third-party applications or employee wellness programs using your account settings.